mwaa123/PYTHON-BLOG/README.md

 * Open Terminal {Ctrl+Alt+T}

 * git clone "https://github.com/mwaa123/PYTHON-BLOG/tree/dev"

-* cd Quotes-app
+* cd ruthblog

 * code . or atom . based on the text editor you have.

 ## Requirements

-* One must be logged in or have signed up to be able to add a pitch
+* One must be logged in or have signed up to be able to add a add a blog

 * One has to have correct credentials for the email to be signed up.